How Elevation Church Used Grail In Making Their 20th Anniversary Documentary

 Elevation’s teams faced two realities that were very different but deeply connected.

-With roughly 20 campuses and volunteer photographers uploading weekly, Elevation built an enormous photo library inside SmugMug.
-Over time, the platform became more than a tool.
+With roughly 20 campuses and volunteer photographers uploading weekly, Elevation built an enormous photo library.
+Over time, this library became more than a tool.
 It became the system of record.
-For many assets, it was the only place they existed.

 The result was a paradox common to growing organizations: vast amounts of valuable content, but limited ways to systematically describe or retrieve it.